theukedge/shortcodes-to-show-or-hide-content/readme.txt

 `[time-restrict-repeat type="monthly" ondate="25" offdate="05" ontime="17:00:00" offtime="08:00:00"]We are exceptionally busy at the end of each billing cycle.
 Please bear with us![/time-restrict-repeat]`

-If you’re feeling creative, you can even nest shortcodes to account for multiple concurrent conditions: for example, showing a message during business hours only on Monday to Friday:
+If you’re feeling creative, you can even nest shortcodes to account for multiple concurrent conditions: for example, showing a message during business hours only on Monday to Friday (note that you only need one closing shortcode tag):

-`[time-restrict-repeat type="daily" ontime="08:00:00" offtime="17:00:00"][time-restrict-repeat type="weekly" onday="Monday" offday="Friday"]Our store is currently open[/time-restrict-repeat][/time-restrict-repeat]`
+`[time-restrict-repeat type="daily" ontime="08:00:00" offtime="17:00:00"][time-restrict-repeat type="weekly" onday="Monday" offday="Friday"]Our store is currently open[/time-restrict-repeat]`

 = Things to bear in mind =

-Bear in mind that by just entering a date, it will assume a time of midnight at the beginning of that date.
-So if you set your expiration date to today, it will expire at the beginning of today (00:00:00), not the end of the day.
-If you would prefer to show the content for the rest of today, then you should set your expiration date to tomorrow.

 The time used by the plugin is your site's local time (check in Settings > General) since version 2.0 (server time prior to that).